PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/DenRoller.md

 ### Catchability:

 Some dens have uncatchable Pokémon (i.e. Mewtwo or Zeraora).
-If the den has any such uncatchable Pokémon, you must set this to `Maybe Uncatchable`.
+If the den has any such uncatchable Pokémon, you must set this to "Maybe Uncatchable".

 ### Delay Before Reset: